martacrf/Women-Empowerment/README.md

 Potential research questions:
 1- Which countries have the highest and lowest representation of women in top positions?
-2 - How does this compare with the overall percentage of women in the workforce and in STEM?
-3 - Is there a correlation between GDP and the percentage of women in top positions?
+2 - Is there a correlation between GDP and the percentage of women in top positions?
-4 - Are countries with higher education levels for women (especially in STEM) showing better gender diversity in leadership?

 #File organization: